Anuradhapura ancient city - Sri Lanka cultural heritage site

 Jaya Sri Maha Bodhi

-Jaya Sri Maha Bodhi in Anuradhapura is the oldest historically documented tree in the world and one of the most sacred places in Sri Lankan Buddhism.
-The tree was planted in 288 BCE and is a direct sapling of the original Bodhi Tree in Bodh Gaya, India, under which the Buddha attained Enlightenment.
-It was brought to Sri Lanka by Sangamitta Theri, the daughter of Emperor Ashoka, during the reign of King Devanampiyatissa.
-From the moment it was planted, the site became the spiritual heart of the Anuradhapura Kingdom and remains a central place of worship for millions of Buddhists.
+Jaya Sri Maha Bodhi is one of the most sacred Buddhist sites in the world and the spiritual heart of Anuradhapura.
+Planted in 288 BCE, it is the oldest living tree with a known planting date and is believed to be a direct sapling of the Bodhi Tree at Bodh Gaya in India, under which the Buddha attained Enlightenment.
+The sapling was brought to Sri Lanka by Sangamitta Theri, daughter of Emperor Ashoka, during the reign of King Devanampiyatissa.
+For more than 2,300 years, the tree has remained a place of continuous worship and devotion, making it one of the world's oldest living religious monuments.

 Read More